Seahawks, QB Geno Smith finalizing new multiyear deal

 Some wondered how the late-season stumble might impact Smith’s value, and the Seahawks’ interest in keeping him, especially when factoring in that Seattle had to try to assess if Smith’s 2022 season was a flash-in-the-pan or something he can sustain and that he will be 33 in October.

-But today’s news makes clear the Seahawks have decided to ride with Smith, who becomes the fourth pending free agent to agree to a deal with the team this off-season, joining kicker Jason Myers, fullback Nick Bellore and guard Phil Haynes.
+But Monday’s news makes clear the Seahawks have decided to ride with Smith, who becomes the fourth pending free agent to agree to a deal with the team this off-season, joining kicker Jason Myers, fullback Nick Bellore and guard Phil Haynes.
 All could have become unrestricted free agents on March 15.

 Smith becomes the only quarterback currently on the Seahawks roster.
 Lock and Sean Mannion, who was the practice squad QB last year, are both free agents.